stephenkung/seismic_wave_collector/README.md

 # More
 This is a feescale competition project I've done.
-The code provided is the C part running on the ARM MCU.
+The code provided is the C part running on the ARM MCU, the MATLAB display window and bluetooth driver.
-The display window is implemented by MATLAB, which is not provided here.

 Get the video show of this work if you understand Chinese:
 [work show video](https://tv.sohu.com/v/dXMvNjMyOTk3NDIvNTgxMTg1ODkuc2h0bWw=.html)